rmrk-team/NestingEIP/README.md

 ## Abstract

-The Nestable NFT standard allows for a new inter-NFT relationship and interaction.
+The Parent-Governed Nestable NFT standard allows for a new inter-NFT relationship and interaction.

 An NFT can be owned by a single other NFT, but can in turn have a number of NFTs that it owns.
 This proposal established the framework for the parent-child relationships of NFTs.
 A parent token is the one that owns another token.
 A child token is the token that is owned by another token.
 A token can be both a parent and child at the same time.
 Child tokens of a given tokens can be fully managed by the parent token's owner, but can be proposed by anyone.